Before we get into how affiliate management works it’s important to understand the definitions of common terms you will hear.

-It’s also key to consider the difference between affiliate marketing and affiliate management.
-Affiliate marketing is a type of marketing channel where said affiliates promote the goods or services of a merchant for a commission.
-Affiliate management is managing the affiliates within the channel as a whole to promote the growth of the program for the brand or merchant.
+Affiliate Management is managing the affiliates within the channel as a whole to promote the growth of the program for the brand or merchant.
 This can be done in-house or with an agency.

-Affiliate managers at agencies act basically as middle-men between the client (merchant) and affiliates.
+Affiliate Managers act basically as middle-men between the client (merchant) and affiliates.
 This includes weekly or monthly reports, attending conferences, approving affiliates, maintaining creative and promotions, and having check-in calls with both clients and affiliates.
-Agencies are extremely helpful, as managers can leverage experience found throughout the company and their knowledge of the affiliate space.

 How Does Affiliate Management Work?

 Some marketing managers think the affiliate channel is something you can turn on and off like you can with paid search or paid social.

 It’s not, affiliate partnerships are built on transparency and real relationships, not one-off transactions.

 The overall goal of an affiliate program is to create a win-win framework for brands and their affiliate partners.